 - Preheat your oven to 400 degrees F and grease a large pie dish with some coconut oil.

-- Now that your dough is cold, dump it out onto a clean surface, and squeeze and knead with your hands until your dough comes together.
+- Now that your dough is cold, dump it out onto a clean surface and squeeze and knead it with your hands until the dough comes together.
 You may need a bit more cold water.

 - Split it in half and wrap one half back into your saran wrap and put it back in the refrigerator.

 - Roll the other half out to just bigger than your pie dish and transfer it over.
 I fold mine in half so it's easier to transfer.